heri/studiozenkai/content/post/athleticism-wealth.md

 +++
-date = "2024-08-10T12:00:00-00:00"
+date = "2024-08-09T12:00:00-00:00"
-title = "Athleticism"
+title = "Athleticism & Country Wealth"
-draft= true
 +++

-In primary school, I made figures with a wooden rifle.
+In a Malagasy primary school, we stood in rows with wooden rifles.
 Straight, left, right, up, down.
 Shout.
 Repeat.

-This North Korean-esque exercise was the only physical education session I remember.
-Like everyone, the sole focus was academic results.
+This North Korean-esque drill physical education, or what passed for it.
+The real focus for the school was academic results, the kind you could test on paper.

 Later, I remember swimming and other activities like running in the street.
 We did not have any direction so these did not go anywhere.

 Another continent later, I was in a western school.
 It was a shock to see that sports was a "real" class, and even more to see other students with amazing athletic abilities.
 At least that's what I thought.

-Everyone was like Clark Kent in disguise. wow they can run forever! wow they play like football stars! wow they have big muscles!

-While most people discuss abundance of resources, I would be amazed by the physical prowess.
+Everyone was like SUperman in disguise.
+They ran forever, jumped higher, and tackled harder.

-Physical lameness was the legacy from my childhood in Madagascar, and still haunt me from time to time
+I didn’t realize my physical lameness was the legacy of my childhood in Madagascar.
+Poor nutrition, below average sports funding, and no sports role models.
+Athleticism was as foreign to us as snow.

 Why were we so far behind?
 And why are Madagascar and other african countries lame in Olympic competitions?

 The question is interesting, because many gold medalists from Team USA, Great-Britain or France have African origins and fare very well.
 Other countries like India, while being the most populous country, also have lame performance.